Skip to main content

 What are course sets?

-Course sets allow learners (and facilitators) to view their courses in sets on their dashboard.
+Course sets allow learners (and facilitators) to choose to view their courses in sets on their dashboard.

 The order within a group will default to being sorted by Name (0-9, A-Z) but learners can also choose to sort by progress.